karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 player_pos += player_vel * rl.GetFrameTime()
 ```

-If you compile and run, everything should be like before.
+If you compile and run, everything should be like before, but behind the scenes `player_vel` is now used to alter `player_pos`.
 Soon we will add jumping, but there are three things to note about these changes:

 _Firstly_, we now set `player_vel.x` when the left or right arrow is held, we do not add or subtract to it.
-If none of them is held, then we set `player_ve.x` to zero.
-This makes sense if you think about it, we want the speed to be 400 pixels per second when we hold one of the arrow keys, but it should be zero when we do not hold any of them.
+We just set it to the value we want.
+The addition happens later on the `player_pos += player_vel * rl.GetFrameTime()` line.
+If none of the arrow keys are held, then we set `player_vel.x` to zero.

 _Secondly_, before this we've used `+=` to add to variables that contain a single number.
 However, both `player_pos` and `player_vel` are `Vector2`, i.e. they contain two numbers.
 In Odin the math operators such as `+`, `+=`, `*`, `-` etc all work on both single numbers, but they also work on _arrays_ of numbers, given that the two arrays contain the same number of things.
 What's an _array_?
 It's essentially a list of things.
 A `Vector2` is an array of size 2 that contains decimal numbers.
 We'll look more at arrays later.